Colorado Legislature’s 2024 Housing Solutions and their Impact on Jeffco

 Land Use and Zoning

 Changes in land use and zoning codes offer opportunities to reduce housing costs by increasing housing density and production.
-Legislators moved forward a few bills, trying to thread the needle of maintaining local control over zoning while making sure we can all enjoy more affordable housing options.
+Legislators moved forward a few bills, trying to thread the needle of maintaining local control over zoning while making sure we can all enjoy more affordable housing options in Colorado.

 HB24-1313: Housing in Transit-Oriented Communities increases zoning density around transit sites, such as bus stops or light rail stations.
 It removes barriers that limit housing density to encourage building more housing near transit sites.
 In Jeffco, the bill applies to Lakewood, Arvada, Edgewater, Westminster, Wheat Ridge, and Golden.
 Other areas could opt-in but are not required to achieve these transit-related housing goals.